BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The UI representation of the standard items can be handled by simple forms listing the values.
 For example, an isotropic material has a number of members/properties such as E1, E2, etc.
 Similarly, the SCL holds 2D data where the loading (e.g. Fxx, Fyy, etc.) is defined per LC.
-The frontend library shall provvide simple solutions for the UI form representation of these standard items.
+The frontend library shall provide simple solutions for the UI form representation of these standard items.
 Actually, many SAA types can be visualized by standard UI forms.
 In some cases, an additional picture can be added to support the table view.

 #### 4.2.2.
 The Functionally Persistent DAG <a id='sec422'></a>

 The architecture chapter underlined that we need two DAG definitions which are online and offline respectively.
-**I will skip the offline DAG in order for the simplicity of the project.**
+**I will skip the offline DAG in order for the simplicity of this repository.**

 The DAG would additionally need some auxilary data in order to perform some actions more efficiently (e.g. traversal).